 Up to 15% of all mares struggle to get in foal.
 Recent investigations have demonstrated that dormant bacterial infections ín the uterus are a major cause.
 Dormant bacteria are difficult to diagnose by standard techniques and highly tolerant to antibiotic.
 Efficient handling thus requires re-activation of the bacteria.
 This can be achieved by instillation of bActivate, a bacterial growth medium, into the uterus. bActivate has been tested by the therio group at Hagyard Equine Medical Institute, the world’s largest equine hospital in Kentucky who basically normalized mare fertility by including bActivate into the standard repro work-up.

-The following steps should be included
+The following steps should be included:

 The freeze dried formulation should be stored between 2-8°C.

-Intended use
+Intended use:

 bActivate is to be used in mares with reduced uterine defense mechanisms and in mares suspected of having a chronic subclinical infection.
 This subgroup of broodmares is characterized by previous uterine infections, accumulation of uterine fluid and reduced fertility.
 The use of bActivate in other subgroups of broodmares is less likely to have an effect.